-With this in mind, the most common reason is due to a unique shape that is outside of the standard.
+With this in mind, the most common reason is a unique shape outside of the standard.

 These prices are dependent on each project, the size of the window, the complexity of the shape, and the difficulty of the installation.

-While it can be a bit of a longer process for a custom solution, the benefit is a window built exactly to your specifications.
+While it can be a long process for a custom solution, the benefit is a window built precisely to your specifications.

 Window replacements are a necessary renovation to ensure the safety and comfort of you and your family.